luv2code/myboard-jsclient/whatidid.md

 added bootstrap code to app.js.  then I created the viewmodels and views folders so that the ko bind binding could locate things.
 I added the bind binding to the body of the page.

+looking at making mocha a local dependency along with npm requirejs so that I can run my tests from a tests/runner.js file.